Sweet Onion Animal Protection Society

 Finding Homes, Saving Lives

-SOAPS “Spayghetti” Dinner February 28th
+SOAPS 15th Annual “Spayghetti” Dinner

-Happy New Year 2023!
+Happy New Year!

-They came to us in 2022 when they were injured and suffering.
+They came to us last year when they were injured and suffering.
 They came to us when their owners could no longer care for them.
 They came to us when they had been tossed out like pieces of garbage and they needed a safe place to have their babies.
 And nearly 1,500 of them got the medical care they needed, a place to live out the last years of their lives, a loving hand and warm bed, and for most, a forever home.
 SOAPS continues to find home and save lives because of people and businesses that continue to generously support us each year.

 Rufus Returns: Story of the Month